Optimizing Graphical Procedures for Multiplicity Control in a Confirmatory Clinical Trial via Deep Learning: Simulation studies

-At Table \ref{t:sim}, we summarize the optimal objective function $O \left(\boldsymbol{\alpha}, T \right)$ identified by ISRES, COBYLA and the FNN-based optimizer along with their corresponding convergence times in minutes.
-The maximum of the optimal solutions from three methods is highlighted.
-The convergence time of ISRES is missing when it reaches the maximum wall time, which is the convergence time of the FNN-based optimizer multiplied by $1.5$.
-In all scenarios evaluated, the FNN-based method consistently identifies the optimal objective function.
-However, the performance of the other two methods is not stable; for example ISRES yields $74.6\%$ compared to $75.0\%$ for the rest in the first scenario with correlation $0$, and COBYLA finds $80.4\%$ compared to $86.0\%$ in scenario $4$ with correlation $0.9$.
-As for convergence, COBYLA is the fastest, followed by our FNN-based method, followed by ISRES.
-Although the FNN-based method is not the fastest, it achieves higher power than the other methods, with only a modest increase in computing time.
-Therefore, our FNN-based optimizer offers a better balance between time efficiency and robustness in identifying the optimal graphical approach.
+In Table \ref{t:sim}, we summarize the optimal working objective function $\widehat{O} \left(\boldsymbol{\alpha}, \boldsymbol{T} \right)$ identified by the FNN-based optimizer, ISRES, COBYLA and SSM along with their corresponding convergence times in minutes based on a MacBook Pro with $2.3$ GHz Intel Core i7.
+The average from $5$ separate optimizations are reported for FNN-based method, ISRES and COBYLA to evaluate the robustness of their performance.
+Our method has a smaller standard deviation at $0.14\%$, compared with COBYLA at $0.72\%$ and ISRES at $1.09\%$, averaging the standard deviations across $9$ scenarios.
+In all scenarios evaluated, our FNN method consistently identifies a graph with the highest $\widehat{O} \left(\boldsymbol{\alpha}, \boldsymbol{T} \right)$.
+However, the performance of the other two methods is not stable; for example COBYLA finds $63.7\%$ compared to $64.2\%$ from the FNN method in $L_7$, and ISRES yields $48.2\%$ compared to $59.1\%$ in $L_3$.
+The SSM method can also lead to substantial optimal power loss in some scenarios.
+For example, the deviance can be as high as $5.1\%$ compared to our FNN method in $L_3$ ($59.1\%$ versus $54.0\%$).
+As for convergence, SSM is the fastest, and COBYLA is the second fastest, followed by our FNN-based method, followed by ISRES.
+The convergence time of ISRES is missing because it does not converge before the maximum wall time, which is the computational time of the FNN-based optimizer multiplied by $1.5$.
+Our FNN-based optimizer offers a better balance between time efficiency and robustness in identifying the optimal graphical approach.

-Even though the gain in some cases is merely a fraction of a percent of power, it is still worth the additional computing time, which is never more than a couple of hours, especially if either the cost of the study is high or the stakes are high based on participation of subjects with serious afflictions.

-We observe that ISRES performs well in Scenario 1 and 2 with three endpoints, but cannot identify the optimal value in Scenario 3 and 4 with six endpoints.
-In the context of a high-dimensional objective function, ISRES is far away from the optimal solution within the given wall time.
-When it comes to COBYLA, it is off the target in cases with equal treatment effects (Scenario 1 and 3) and lower correlations.
-The reason could be that COBYLA is more likely to get stuck in the local optimal under those settings.

-We further compare our FNN-based optimizer against the brute-force searching approach in Figure \ref{F:sim_plot}.
-In each case evaluated, the left column (blue) corresponds to the validation dataset with $2,000$ graphs, and the right column (green) represents the training dataset with $8,000$ graphs.
-The maximum of both training and validation datasets are denoted as ``Max'', which corresponds to the solution from the window-searching approach.
-The middle red dot is the optimal graph identified by our FNN-based optimizer.
-In the two cases with 3 endpoints, the optimal solution from FNN is close to that from the maximum of data.
-When there are 6 highly correlated endpoints, for example, with correlation 0.9 between each pair, the FNN-based method has moderate optimal power gain of approximately $4\%$ ($86.0\%$ vs $82.0\%$).